 RAM Aug 2012

-Long ago beside Iron Creek, a tributary of the Battle River near Hardisty, Alberta, one of the largest meteorites ever to descend on Canada fell.
-According to Mark Lowey, this irregularly shaped lump of iron weighs 145 kilograms.
+Long ago beside Iron Creek, a tributary of the Battle River near Hardisty, Alberta, fell one of the largest meteorites ever to descend on Canada.
+Mark Lowey says this irregularly shaped lump of iron weighs 145 kilograms.
 The Blackfoot and Cree revered the Manitou Stone, associating it with the spirit of Old Man Buffalo, provider of food, clothing, and shelter.

 Offerings were placed in front of the meteorite before hunting or war expeditions.
 When viewed from a certain angle, the stone appears to have a human face.